RUNX3

 Runt-related transcription factor 3 is a protein that in humans is encoded by the RUNX3 gene.

 Function

 This gene encodes a member of the runt domain-containing family of transcription factors.
 A heterodimer of this protein and a beta subunit forms a complex that binds to the core DNA sequence 5'-YGYGGT-3' found in a number of enhancers and promoters, and can either activate or suppress transcription.
 It also interacts with other transcription factors.
 It functions as a tumor suppressor, and the gene is frequently deleted or transcriptionally silenced in cancer.
 Multiple transcript variants encoding different isoforms have been found for this gene.

 In melanocytic cells RUNX3 gene expression may be regulated by MITF.

+RUNX3 plays a fundamental role in defense against early tumor formation.
+In response to growth factors, RUNX3 is acetylated by p300 to complex with bromodomain-containing protein 2 (BRD2; a member of the BET family of transcription co-regulators) and to subsequent transient induction of CDKN1A and ARF.
+CDKN1A (also known as CIP1 or p21) inhibits the cell cycle, and ARF inhibits MDM2, increasing the stability of the cancer-suppressing gene p53.

+The expression of CDKN1A and ARF under wild-type cell cycles is temporary, which results from the RUNX3-BRD2 complex replacing the RUNX3-cyclinD1 complex.
+However, oncogenic mitogen signals such as KRASG12D cause the RUNX3-BRD2 complex to be maintained continuously, resulting in the continuous expression of p21, ARF, and p53.
+Therefore, RUNX3 can function as a sensor for unregulated mitogenic signals, and its inactivation can ultimately lead to cancer due to the loss of function as a sensor.

 Knockout mouse

 Runx3 null mouse gastric mucosa exhibits hyperplasia due to stimulated proliferation and suppressed apoptosis in epithelial cells, and the cells are resistant to TGF-beta stimulation.